jaluik/dot-log/README.md

 ```

-the default config is show below, you can copy it end edit it.
+the default config is show below, you can copy it and edit it.

 ```json
     "dotLog.config": [